zwave-js/node-zwave-js/packages/core/api.md

 // @internal (undocumented)
 export function stringToNodeList(nodes?: string): number[] | undefined;

-// Warning: (ae-missing-release-tag) "stripUndefined" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "stripUndefined" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function stripUndefined<T>(obj: Record<string, T>): Record<string, T>;

-// Warning: (ae-missing-release-tag) "supervisedCommandFailed" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "supervisedCommandFailed" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function supervisedCommandFailed(result: unknown): result is SupervisionResult & {
     status: SupervisionStatus.Fail | SupervisionStatus.NoSupport;
 };

-// Warning: (ae-missing-release-tag) "supervisedCommandSucceeded" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "supervisedCommandSucceeded" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function supervisedCommandSucceeded(result: unknown): result is SupervisionResult & {
     status: SupervisionStatus.Success | SupervisionStatus.Working;
 };

-// Warning: (ae-missing-release-tag) "SupervisionOptions" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "SupervisionOptions" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type SupervisionOptions = ({